CO18344/python-Scripts/File Handling/Update-Record/Readme.md

-# Updating record in binary file
+# Updating record in binary file with fixed record size